theharvardcrimson/crimtechcomp/README.md

     us know if you need something, and we're willing to be accommodating - this is a two-way communication highway.

-#### The Hackathon:

-  To kick off the comp, we're having a "hackathon."
-It's *mandatory*, but there'll be pizza and cool people (well, us, but your fellow compers should be pretty cool).
-  You'll get more instructions when you come, but expect to spend some time doing lame (awesome) activities, some time coding, and some time chilling.

-  There will be something for everyone (even for you, the comper who is *way* too good at CS to be doing "basic" Python exercises).
-This is not designed as a contrived "here's Python, look you can add numbers in it now."
-It was built with the knowledge that you have a skill level that may be different from the person next to you.
-We've been there.
-We are trying to make you feel like you can work a bit, then play a bit.

-  This is a community.

-  If you're super comfortable, help out those around you.
-If you're super uncomfortable, seek out the help of those around you.
-We'll be there for emotional support (and, ya know, coding help).

 #### Meals:

   We'll explain a little more about this in the first meeting, but medium story short: we ask that you get three meals with the CrimTech associates of your choice.
 It doesn't really matter when or where, or even how many of you there are (if you're shy, bring a friend!).
 We just want you to get to know some of the current associates, and we think that while social mixers/game nights/etc. are great, breakfast/lunch/dinner are also a great way to be a little bit more personal.

 #### Midpoints: